Have you ever looked around at all the other blogs covering the same topics and wondered why in the world anyone would care about your blog?

 7. Have Patience

-I’ve been blogging full-time for 10 years now and one of the most common mistakes I see is bloggers giving up to soon.
+I’ve been blogging full-time for ten years now, and one of the most common mistakes I see is bloggers giving up to soon.

 Blogging can be a great way to make money, but it takes time, effort, and patience.

-You can’t give up because you’re not seeing results right away.
+You can’t give up because you do not see results right away.

 While there are a few rare blogs that have risen to popularity very quickly, they are the minority.